 — Plot and Structure, by James Scott Bell.
 (Even though this book is aimed at fiction writers, it’ll show you how to plot your memoir so it’ll be as readable as a novel.)

 Please leave a comment about the resources you turn to again and again for guidance in your memoir and family history writing.
+Even though this is an old post, I’ll continue checking comments on it.

 And, see my guest post, “What Really Fuels a Powerful Memoir.”